 Step #5 – Fill Drip Trays

-Fill your drip trays with warm, distilled or sterilized water and set the planting containers in the water.
+Fill your drip trays with warm, distilled, or sterilized water and set the planting containers in the water.
 When the top of the soil is moist, remove the containers from the drip trays and allow them to drain.

-TIP: To sterilize tap water for your seeds, first allow it to sit out for 24 hours so that chemicals will dissipate.
 Next, bring the water to a full rolling boil and boil it for 5 minutes.
-Allow it to cool thoroughly and then pour it from the boiling pot into a clean container from a height of about three feet to help aerate the water.
+Allow it to cool thoroughly, and pour it from the boiling pot into a clean container from about three feet to help aerate the water.

 Related: Tips On Starting and Growing Agave Pups

-Step #6 – Cover With Plastic Bag
+Step #6 – Cover With A Plastic Bag

 Once the excess moisture has been drained from your planting containers, cover them with plastic wrap or seal each one inside a clear plastic bag.
-This will help keep moisture levels consistent during germination.

 Step #7 – Maintain Consistent Temperature